JaviCervera/leaflang/README.md

 # ![pico](logo.png) The Pico programming language

 A super simple interpreted language inspired by BASIC.
-It transpiles to Lua, and comes with a custom interpreter that, in the future, will be able to load modules from dynamic libraries.
+It transpiles to JavaScript, so programs can be run natively on the browser, and on a computer through Node or QuickJS.

 The language is imperative and supports classic procedural programming.
 It has no structs, but tables can be used to group data instead.